manishapatel12/basic_personal_website/README.md

-This is sample personal website contains
+This is sample personal website contains About Me and Portfolio
-	- About Me
-	- Portfolio